More Personalisation, More Control

 Average wedding venue cost 2017 vs 2018

 To sum up, the needs of individual couples are becoming more unique and average spending is on the rise.
 People are taking their weddings into their own hands, looking for alternative and unusual venues, new formats.
 They no longer want templates or recycled designs and are striving to be authentic instead.
 And since this is 2019, young couples are much more likely to open a browser window to search for their ideal venue, than pick up a phone and turn the dial.
 Thanks to online platforms like Tagvenue, they can much more easily find a venue that suits their individual budget and style.
-Tagvenue’s bookings in 2018 have increased by 48% than in 2017.
+Tagvenue’s bookings in 2018 have increased by 48% compared to 2017.

 In any case, the upward trend in spending and customisation is a good indication of where the industry is headed.
 Those who prefer traditional methods of wedding organisation must forever hold their peace.

 All data in this report is for the London area, based on enquiries and bookings for weddings through the Tagvenue platform from 1 January 2017 through 31 December 2017, and from 1 January 2018 through 31 December 2018.